 Persons with disabilities in state government

-Gov. Inslee's goal
+Gov. Inslee's Agency Challenge

 In May 2013, Governor Inslee signed Executive Order 13-02, "Improving Employment Opportunities and Outcomes for People with Disabilities in State Government," which set an enterprise goal of achieving 5% representation of persons with disabilities in state employment by June 30, 2017, and charged agencies with developing disability employment plans to address under-representation.